ElliotMebane/UnityFiniteStateMachine/README.md

 c) public SetStateInternalState that takes a StateInternalStates enum.
 d) public Init takes a reference to the FSM instance.
 — States must call FSM.OnStateExitComplete to inform the FSM that Exiting is complete.

+<strong>What are ways to cause Execute to _hold and wait_ for user input or some other dependency?</strong>
+// A basic structure to *hold for user input*
+while ( \_stateInternalState == StateInternalStates.Execute )
+{
+	yield return null;
+}

+// Won't _hold_, but can be used for sequential tweens, animations, etc.
+// Here DrawCards returns IEnumerable and has several yield return statements as a sequence
+// of tween animations complete.
+foreach ( var cur in DrawCards() )
+{
+	yield return cur;
+}

+// Moving activity into another method controled by the Execute method:
+// Here SelectCards will execute once per frame until some action causes \_stateInternalState
+// to no longer be StateInternalStates.Execute.
+IEnumerator tEnumerator = SelectCards().GetEnumerator();
+while( \_stateInternalState == StateInternalStates.Execute )
+{
+	tEnumerator.MoveNext();
+	yield return null;
+}

+private IEnumerable SelectCards ()
+{
+	while( true )
+	{
+		// Detect user behavior ...
+		yield return null;
+	}
+}

 <strong>Downsides:</strong>
 When doing a similar transition in multiple frames, we may see repetition of similar transition code in each State.
 This could be avoided by optionally putting the transition content in a separate class.
 This might look similar to the template Transition class used in Dunstan's sample.